willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

   Changing fields from public to protected was high risk because you had to find all the places it might show up which was intractable.
 Adding support for new fields often took multiple passes over several weeks because we'd miss things.
-Server errors happend with some regularity due to weirdness with crash annotation values affecting the Crash Stats site.
+Server errors happened with some regularity due to weirdness with crash annotation values affecting the Crash Stats site.

 * **Tangled concerns across the codebase**